nshkrdotcom/perimeter/docs/type_safe_metaprogramming_patterns.md

       defmodule unquote(name) do
         use GenServer

-        # Type contracts for runtime boundaries
+        # Type contracts for runtime perimeters
         use Jido.TypeContract

         defcontract :state do